 5. How are the States of India bifurcated for PAI 2022?

 Accounting for variation in States of India, an elbow method was used to categorise States based on log of population size of these States.
 They were bifurcated into 18 Large and 10 Small States.
 PAI 2022 exempts analysis of Union Territories due to difficulty in accessing reliable data and irrelevance of a certain Constitutionally mandated functions.

 6. Which are the 18 Large States analysed in PAI 2022?

 Andhra Pradesh, Assam, Bihar, Chhattisgarh, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh and West Bengal.

-Arunachal Pradesh, Delhi, Goa, Himachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Uttarakhand.
+Arunachal Pradesh, Goa, Himachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Uttarakhand.

 For further information, kindly send an email to firstname.lastname@example.org